- DeNA begins operations as a private company

 - Mobage Town membership surpasses 20 million

-- Makes a capital tie-up with US-based Astro Ape Studios.
+- Makes a capital tie-up with U.S.-based Astro Ape Studios

 - Officially launches Yahoo!
 Mobage

-- U.S.-based mobile game developer ngmoco becomes a subsidiary
+- Acquires U.S.-based mobile game developer ngmoco

-- Mobage Town becomes compatible with smartphones
+- Mobage Town becomes smartphone compatible

 - Mobage Town is rebranded as Mobage